ajayyy/SponsorBlock/CONTRIBUTING.md

 Known chromium bug: Extension is not loaded properly on first start.
 Visit `chrome://extensions/` and reload the extension.

 For Firefox for Android, use `npm run dev:firefox-android -- --adb-device <ip-address of the device>`.
 See the [Firefox documentation](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information.
+You may need to edit package.json and add the parameters directly there.